SyedUmaidAhmed/DEtect-Faces-in-a-Video-Image-Live-Stream/README.md

-# DEtect-Faces-in-a-Video-Image-Live-Stream
+# Detect-Faces-in-a-Video-Image-Live-Stream
-DEtect Faces in a Video/Image/Live Stream using GPU and HOG detector
+Detect Faces in a Video/Image/Live Stream using GPU and HOG detector

 Make an folder named as "dataset" with all the files